In the heart of Burgundy

 Following the death of Charles de Saulx, the Château de la Commaraine belonged to the Saint-Chamond family for a short time, and then to the Grignan family, before becoming part of the powerful de Vienne family's estate in 1526, represented at that time by Girard de Vienne.

-The la Commaraine fiefdom remained in the hands of this family until 1725, at which time it became the property of the de Damas family through the marriage of Marie-Judith de Vienne to Jean-François de Damas.
+The fief of la Commaraine remained in the hands of this family until 1725, at which time it became the property of the de Damas family through the marriage of Marie-Judith de Vienne to Jean-François de Damas.

 In 1780 it became the property of Françoise-Etiennette Duhard de Chazans, from whom it was confiscated in 1792 and became a national asset.

 In 1794 the Château and its Clos were then sold to Sébastien Micard who passed them on to Nicolas Guillaume Bazire in 1795.
-The latter proceeded to sell them in 1801 to Charles-François Oudot, Councillor at the Court of Cassation.
+The latter sold them in 1801 to Charles-François Oudot, Councillor at the Court of Cassation.

-The Oudot family ceded the estate to Claude Bernard, a wine trader in Meursault in 1852, who sold it to Prosper Demars in 1904.
+The Oudot family sold the estate to Claude Bernard, a wine trader in Meursault in 1852, who sold it to Prosper Demars in 1904.

-It then became the property of the Jaboulet Vercherre family following its acquisition on 27th March 1920 by Mr Ulysse-Georges Jaboulet Vercherre.
+It then became the property of the Jaboulet Vercherre family following its acquisition on the 27th of March 1920 by Mister Ulysse-Georges Jaboulet Vercherre.

-The current owners of the Domaine, an American couple who are passionate about the French way of living and its director, Jean-Luc Vitoux, acquired it in October 2017.
+The current owners of the Domaine, an American couple who are passionated about the French way of life and its director, Jean-Luc Vitoux, acquired it in October 2017.

 This site uses cookies.
 By continuing to use this site you agree to the use of cookies.